 One challenge with these units is that it’s hard to take advantage of a warranty.
 Like most things you purchase from these stores, you have to pack it up in your car and take it back.
 The next time you’re in a large home improvement retailer ask for a tour of their service department.
 They don’t exist.

 When you need service, it’s a lot easier just to have your Culligan man come to your home with the correct part and fix it for you.
-Or better yet, if you invest in the Consumer’s Digest Best Buy Culligan water softener (the only softener with that designation) your likelihood of needing the warranty is slim.
+Or better yet, if you invest in the world’s most efficient water softener your likelihood of needing the warranty is slim.
 As the general manager of Culligan Dealers of New Brunswick, I have many years experience in the water industry and at one point a fellow Culligan Dealer sold the general manager of the local branch of a large national hardware store a Culligan softener.
 As the home improvement store manager put it, “We have them coming in the back as fast as they go out the front so I don’t want to deal with that.”
 More importantly, to know you’re getting the correct equipment, you need a water test.

 5. Sales Blitz Companies